ammarsani-my/runcloud-assessment/README.md

 - Username: `guest`
 - Password: `guest`

-The queue for both to produce or consume is: `available_disk_space`
+The exhange of message in between producer and consumer is via: `available_disk_space`

 # Recap
 To recap, the task given was good but challening in few aspect: